stefan-kolb/paas-profiles/README.md

 ### Pricing

 An array of all available billing options.
-If the PaaS is Open Source or no pricing is announced yet, the array should be empty.

 #### Model

 The pricing model of the PaaS.
 Currently allowed values:
 ```
-fixed, metered, hybrid
+free, fixed, metered, hybrid
 ```
 #### Period